ansible-collections/cloud-content-handbook/social_contract.md

 - We help each other grow
 - All our meetings will have an agenda that is shared in advance, preferably by a minimum of 24 hours
 - We incorporate continuous improvement into all facets of our work
-- We priortize public, asynchronous communication
+- We prioritize public, asynchronous communication
 - We own issues in our domain, driving them to completion and asking for help when needed
 - We collaborate earnestly in all our Scrum Ceremonies
 - We schedule meetings that respect associates' calendars.
 This includes scheduling alternating calls that don't structurally disadvantage one timezone or region for recurring calls